 The modern communications environment leaves public relations professionals in a much more precarious position when a crisis breaks.
 One of the biggest game-changers has been the introduction of citizen journalism.
 Unlike the ethics that guide traditional journalism, social media is often driven by what gets the most attention — whether it’s true or not.

-In looking through the lenses of crisis communications, it’s important to note that social media platforms tend to be extremely self-righteous and haughty environments.
+Looking through the lens of crisis communications, it’s important to note that social media platforms tend to be extremely self-righteous and haughty environments.
 This type of banter can throw even the best communications practitioners off kilter, but it is important to understand the context and act accordingly.
-This is largely driven by who the naysayers are and their influence, whether there is truth behind their message, and whether a groundswell is building.
+This is largely driven by who the naysayers are and their degree of influence, whether there is truth behind their message, and whether a groundswell is building.

 Michigan Governor Drinks Flint Water

-The water crisis in Flint, Michigan is one of the best examples in the recent history of terrible crisis communications.
-Government leaders withheld information on the water toxicity for nearly five months before making it public, and even then did not disclose the full urgency and danger.
-Deception – particularly when it comes to public health – is the fastest route to permanently ruining credibility.
+The water crisis in Flint, Michigan, is one of the best examples of poorly executed crisis communications in recent history.
+Government leaders withheld information on the water toxicity for nearly five months before making it public, and even then did not disclose the full extent of urgency and danger.
+Deception — particularly when it comes to public health — is the fastest route to permanently ruining credibility.

-While surely the traditional press would have covered this issue extensively before the digital age, citizen journalism and the social media platforms available today increased this crisis by tenfold.
-Governor Rick Snyder, in attempt to assure the public that the water situation was improving, drank filtered water with local residents and posted on Twitter that he will do so for the next 30 days.
-This effort was not perceived well by the citizens, where calls for imprisonment and his resignation were the tamest responses.
-This was followed by demands to see his grandchildren drink the water, pictures of bathtubs filled with corroded water and much more.
+While the traditional press would certainly have covered this issue extensively prior to the digital age, citizen journalism and the availability of social media served to escalate this crisis exponentially.
+Governor Rick Snyder, in attempt to assure the public that the water situation was improving, drank filtered water with local residents and posted on Twitter that he would do so for the next 30 days.
+This effort was not perceived favorably by citizens, with many calling for his imprisonment or resignation.
+Those responses were among the tamest — others included demands to see his grandchildren drink the water, pictures of bathtubs filled with corroded water, and much more.

-Today’s world of communications offers instant access and limitless ways to express yourself as an average citizen.
-Honesty, ethics, compassion and open communications has never been more important, particularly in government where the sole mission is to serve its citizens.
+Today’s world of communications offers instant access and limitless avenues for expressing oneself as an average citizen.
+Honesty, ethics, compassion and open communications have never been more important, particularly for government organizations whose sole mission is to serve the interests of citizens.